LogtalkDotOrg/logtalk3/manuals/sources/userman/messages.rst

 predicate, the caller decides implicitly which predicate definition will be executed.
 When sending a message, it is the receiving object, not the sender, that decides which predicate definition (if any) will be called to answer the message.
-The predicate definition that is actually used to answer a message depends on the relations between the object and its imported categories and ancestor objects (if any).
+The predicate definition that is used to answer a message depends on the relations between the object and its imported categories and ancestor objects (if any).
 See the :ref:`inheritance_inheritance` section for details on the predicate declaration and predicate definition lookup procedures.

 When a message corresponds to a :term:`meta-predicate`, the meta-arguments are always called in the context of the object (or category) sending the message.

-Logtalk uses nomenclature similar to in other object-oriented programming languages such as Smalltalk.
+Logtalk uses nomenclature similar to other object-oriented programming languages such as Smalltalk.
 Therefore, the terms *query* and *message* are used interchangeably when referring to a declared predicate that is part of an object interface.
 Likewise, the terms *predicate* and *method* are used